javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: `stringArray` option must be enabled

-This option can slightly slow down your script.
+This option can slow down your script.

 Encode all string literals of the [`stringArray`](#stringarray) using `base64` or `rc4` and inserts a special code that used to decode it back at runtime.